DeepLabCut/DeepLabCut/README.md

 **Latest updates:**

 :purple_heart: DeepLabCut supports multi-animal pose estimation (**update:** maDLC is out of beta mode, thanks to the testers out there!
 The beta releases are depreciated!
-Your labeled data will be backwards compatabile, but not all other steps.
+Your labeled data will be backwards compatible, but not all other steps.
 Stay tuned for full 2.2!).

 :purple_heart: We have a real-time package available! http://DLClive.deeplabcut.org